anthonyshort/css-bundler/README.md

 # css-bundler

 Bundle a CSS file and all of its assets into a single directory.
 This means you don't have to worry about file paths.
 If you separate you CSS into components, you might run into this problem.
 You don't want to have to worry about dozens of component folders and paths.

-## Installation
+### Install

     npm install -g css-bundler

-## Usage

 ### Command Line